numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 encouraged.
 Multistarts may not be independent as they can feature a parameter sweep (e.g., increasing population size [HAR1999]_ [AUG2005]_) or can be based on the outcome of the previous starts.

 An algorithm can be conclusively terminated if
 |coco_problem_final_target_hit|_ returns 1.
-This saves CPU cycles without affecting the performance assessment, because there is not (better) target left to hit.
+This saves CPU cycles without affecting the performance assessment, because there is no target left to hit for the first time.

-.. [#] In the single objective case some care should be taken to apply termination conditions that allow to hit the final target on the most basic functions, like the sphere :math:`f_1`, i.e. problems 0, 360, 720, 1080, 1440, and 1800 of the ``bbob`` suite.
+.. [#] In the single objective case care should be taken to apply termination conditions that allow to hit the final target on the most basic functions, like the sphere function :math:`f_1`, that is on the problems 0, 360, 720, 1080, 1440, and 1800 of the ``bbob`` suite.

 .. [#] The COCO_ platform provides example code to implement independent restarts.